clugg/sm-testsuite/README.md

   [ ] float == 0.100000
   [ ] string == "hello"
   [=] here is some information: 1
-Asserts: 6 passed
+Assertions: 6 passed
 PASS

 it_should_fail_all
   [!] matching int == 2
   [=] matching int = 1
-Asserts: 1 failed
+Assertions: 1 failed
 FAIL!

 it_should_fail_some
   [!] matching int == 2
   [=] matching int = 1
   [ ] non-matching int != 2
-Asserts: 1 passed / 1 failed
+Assertions: 1 passed / 1 failed
 FAIL!

 Tests: 1 passed / 2 failed